akansha598/akansha598/README.md

 - Recognizes finger movements and gestures to trigger specific actions
 - Can be integrated into accessibility tools or gesture-based interfaces

 ---

-### 💬 YouTube Comment Sentiment Analysis
-An AI-powered web app that analyzes the sentiment of comments on YouTube videos.
-- Implemented with **DistilBERT** for real-time sentiment scoring
-- Displays positive/negative comment percentages and top keywords
-- Integrated YouTube API for seamless comment extraction

----